swiftlang/swift/docs/LibraryEvolution.rst

 binary interface, which means they need to be versioned as well.
 See `Versioning Internal Declarations`_ below.

-In additioned to versioned entities, there are also attributes that are safe to add to declarations when releasing a new version of a library.
+In addition to versioned entities, there are also attributes that are safe to add to declarations when releasing a new version of a library.
 In most cases, clients can only take advantage of the attributes when using the new release of the library, and therefore the attributes also need to record the version in